arunabh98/experimental-financial-planner/README.md

 **Financial Planner** is an AI-driven personal financial planning assistant designed to provide accurate, well-researched financial insights and recommendations.
 Leveraging a multi-agent architecture, it integrates web search, Python code generation, and secure code execution to help users make informed financial decisions.

+## ⚠️ Disclaimer

+**IMPORTANT: This is an experimental project for testing AI agents and NOT a financial advice tool.**

+- All calculations and recommendations are experimental and may not be accurate
+- Consult qualified financial professionals for actual financial advice

 ## Features

 - **Multi-Agent Architecture:**